What are your hours?

 The center is also closed for Professional Development Days and Winter Break.
 These days will vary from year to year.

 For both Half-day and Full-day programs, decisions about delaying the center’s opening or closing for the day are made by 6 a.m.
-If we need to close early for the day, a decision will be made by 2 p.m.
-Parents will be notified by e-mail and the Remind app.
+If we need to close early for the day, a decision will be made by 12 p.m. for a 3 p.m. closure.
+Parents will be notified by phone call and Brightwheel.
 The Center’s status will also be announced on our website and via our Facebook page.

 Children should wear play clothes to the ELC that are comfortable and easy for them to manage as we encourage children to do as much for themselves as possible.
 This is part of the learning process and helps to build self-esteem.
 It is important that your children be allowed to play and to get dirty and/or wet.
 We do have water and play times both indoors and out.
 As a result of experience, your child will need to maintain an extra complete change of seasonally appropriate clothing, including socks and underwear, at the ELC at all times.
 Soiled clothing will be placed in your child’s cubby to be taken home that day.
 A clean complete change of clothes must be returned the following day.
 The change of clothes should be placed in a bag and kept in your child’s classroom.